exonum/exonum-doc/src/get-started/java-binding.md

     timestamping: "exonum_instance_configuration_plugin.InstanceSpecLoader"
 ```

-In our example we will use the Instance Configuration plugin to serialize
+The present example uses the Instance Configuration plugin to serialize
 initial configuration parameters of the `timestamping` service in Protobuf.
-We
-need to take a `service.proto` file with the message description from the
+Take a `service.proto` file with the message description from the
 service sources and place it inside some known directory.

   ```proto
   syntax = "proto3";

   package exonum.examples.timestamping;

   message Config {
       string time_service_name = 1;
   }
   ```

 Finally, add an `instances` section that describes the list of service instances
 you want to start in the blockchain.
-For each instance you need to specify its
+For each instance specify its
-artifact name alias in `artifact` field.
-Instance names are the keys in the YAML
+artifact name alias in the `artifact` field.
+Instance names are the keys in the
-dictionary.
-Instance Configuration plugin also requires a list of additional
+YAML dictionary.
+The Instance Configuration plugin also requires a list of
+additional parameters.
+In the present example the parameters refer to the
-parameters, which we provide for the `timestamping` instance:
+`timestamping` instance:

 - `sources`.
 Points to a directory with the Protobuf sources of the service
   configuration message.
-We use the `proto_sources` directory.
+The `proto_sources` directory is used.
 - `config_message_source`.
 A file name where the `message_name` message
   is located.
-In our example we use the `service.proto` file.
+In the present example the `service.proto` file is used.
 - `message_name`.
 A name of the Protobuf message used to represent the service
   configuration.
 Optional, defaults to `Config`.
 - `data`.
 Your actual configuration in the format corresponding to the